alco/objc.string/README.md

 }];
 ```

 Another nice feature of **objc.string** is that it provides support for multiple workflows.
 The basic functionality is implemented as a set of functions in the _str_funs.m_ file.
 Categories are also provided for `NSString` and `NSMutableString`.
-If you like the category approach, simply add all of the files to your project and include the _NSString+ObjCStringAdditions.h_ file where you want to use the methods.
-If you're not a fan of categories, simply add _str_funs.h_ and _str_funs.m_ to your project and use plain functions.
+If you like the category approach, add the _objc.string_ directory to your project and include the _NSString+ObjCStringAdditions.h_ file where you want to use it.
+If you're not a fan of categories, add only _str_funs.h_ and _str_funs.m_ to your project and use plain functions.

 ## Documentation ##